 - Finally, plug the Lightning cable to your new iPhone and its USB port to the Camera Adapter.

-Step #1.
-For Wireless transfer, keep both devices very near.
-For wired transfer, connect both devices using the steps above.
+- For Wireless Transfer, keep both devices near to each other.
+For wired transfer, connect the devices using the steps outlined above.

-Step #2.
-Tap your Apple ID banner from top → Tap iCloud → Tap iCloud Backup.
-Enable it if not already.
+- Tap your Apple ID banner at top → Tap iCloud → Tap iCloud Backup.
+Enable it if not already done.

-Step #4.
-Turn off this old iPhone when the backup is complete.
+- Turn off the old iPhone when the backup is complete.

-Now, let us set up the new iPhone and restore from iCloud backup:
+Now, let’s set up the new iPhone and restore from iCloud backup:

-Step #5.
-Turn on your new iPhone and swipe up or press the Home button.
-Choose the language, region, tap Set up Manually, and then connect to Wi-Fi.
+- Turn on your new iPhone and swipe up from the bottom of the screen or press the Home button.
+Choose the language and region, tap Set up Manually, and then connect to Wi-Fi.

-Step #6.
-Tap Continue, set up Face ID, or Touch ID.
+- Tap Continue and set up Face ID or Touch ID.

-Step #7.
-After these basic setups, you will see a screen that says Apps & Data.
+- After these basic setups are complete, you’ll see a screen that says Apps & Data.
 Tap Restore from iCloud Backup.

-Step #8.
-Sign in with the same Apple ID that is on your old iPhone.
+- Sign in with the same Apple ID as you used on your old iPhone.

-How to Use iTunes or Finder to Transfer your Data to New iPhone
+How to use iTunes or Finder to transfer data to new iPhone

 Backup old iPhone to computer:

-Step #1.
-Connect your old iPhone to Mac or PC via a USB cable.
+- Connect your old iPhone to a Mac or PC via a USB cable.

-Step #2.
-Open Finder on Mac running macOS Catalina and click on your iPhone from the left sidebar.
-Open iTunes on macOS Mojave or earlier or Windows PC and click on the iPhone logo.
+- Open Finder on Mac running macOS Catalina and click on your iPhone from the left sidebar.
+Open iTunes on macOS Mojave or earlier or Windows PC and click the iPhone logo.

-Now, let us restore back up to the new iPhone:
+Now, let’s restore the backup to your new iPhone:

-Step #7.
-Swipe up or press the Home button and follow the instructions.
+- Swipe up from the bottom of the screen or press the Home button and follow the instructions.

-Step #8.
-When you are on the screen that says Apps & Data, tap Restore from Mac or PC.
+- When you’re on the screen that says Apps & Data, tap Restore from Mac or PC.

-Step #9.
-Now, from Finder or iTunes, select your new iPhone.
-Choose Restore from this backup, and select the most recent backup (one that you just made) from the drop-down list.
+- Now, from Finder or iTunes, select your new iPhone.
+Choose Restore from this backup, and select the most recent backup (the one that you just made) from the drop-down list.

-Step #10.
-Click Continue and enter the backup password that you had created if asked.
+- Click Continue and enter the backup password that you’d created if asked.
 Finally, click Restore.